Wednesday, November 26, 2025

 Redundancy repeats in economic development.
 Catawba County has a central Economic Development Corporation (EDC), but every municipality still runs its own programs, incentives, and branding.
 The City of Hickory pursues downtown revitalization and business growth through its planning office, while the county and the EDC focus on industrial recruitment.
 Newton, Conover, and other towns run their own initiatives, often targeting the same companies or grants.
 Each group means well, but they rarely move in sync.

-The Western Piedmont Council of Governments (WPCOG) was created to bridge these divides—to coordinate planning, transportation, housing, and infrastructure efforts across Alexander, Burke, Caldwell, and Catawba Counties.
+The Western Piedmont Council of Governments (WPCOG) was created to bridge these divides — to coordinate planning, transportation, housing, and infrastructure efforts across Alexander, Burke, Caldwell, and Catawba Counties.
 Its mission is regional cooperation, but over time that mission has become administrative rather than strategic.
+WPCOG manages grants, studies, and compliance programs, yet it lacks the authority or political backing to align local priorities into a single regional vision.

 The result is a patchwork economy: Catawba County recruits industry, Hickory chases redevelopment, and adjacent counties compete for the same limited projects instead of building complementary strengths.
-Real progress will require leadership willing to use WPCOG’s framework not just for paperwork, but for purpose—one playbook, one direction, and shared accountability.
+The Foothills Corridor should function as one connected region, yet it behaves like a series of separate towns fighting for attention.
+Everyone spends more to accomplish less.
+Real progress will require leadership willing to use WPCOG’s framework not just for paperwork, but for purpose — one playbook, one direction, and shared accountability.

 🛠️ Infrastructure in Silos: The Geography of Waste